UCaNLabUMB/gr-owc/docs/hardware_characterization/SDR Hardware.md

 ![Figure 4: OWC_Rx Result](/docs/hardware_characterization/Images/OWC_Rx_result.png)

 As discussed, when running the GNURadio flowgraph (i.e., the block diagrams above), we observe harmonic spikes at $\pm 100\text{kHz}$.
 This confirms that our hardware is correctly receiving the transmitted signal from the FG.

+## SDR characteristic integration
+After testing the AD2 and AD3 from the above section, we will utilize the knowledge we learned from the [Hardware_Characterization](/docs/hardware_characterization/Electrical to Optical.md) and integrate it into our overall setup for modularity, since devices such as AD2 and AD3 are easy to configure using their software Waveforms or GNURadio.

+**Components**
+- Keysight 33500B Series Waveform Generator
+- 2x Digilent Analog Discovery Board 2 or 3
+- 2x Raspberry Pi 4 or 5 model B
+- 2x 5V/2.1A Battery pack
+- 2x Digilent Adapter Board Analog Discovery BNC
+- 2x male-to-male (M-M) BNC cables
+- 2x USB-A to USB Type-C cable
+- **Mini-Circuits Bias-Tee ZFBT-6GW+**
+- **Thorlabs ADP120A2 Photo-detector, optical lens & blue filter**
+- **Small LED panel (e.g., circle, rectangular, etc.)**
+- **female (F) jumper wires with female (F) BNC cable, male (M) BNC with female (F) connector**
+- **Mini-Circuits 15542 SLP-5+ Low Pass Filter (LPF)** & **Mini-Circuits DC Block 50&Omega BLK-89-S+**
+- **Other accessories (e.g., Thorlabs screws and hardware kit)**

+**Setup**